crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     + Save our draft jupyter notebook as a script
     + Draft a script that generates the batches for the randomize-histograms example report

+## Monday 20211101-1600 - 20211101-1615: 15 minutes

+We want to keep the philosophy of minimizing our dependencies.
+However, I prefer pyramid over flask because pyramid apps can be building blocks for more complicated apps and that is how we are designing this framework.

+    + Test current state of prototype script
+    + Note next steps

+    + Print link to server in command line

+Should we launch the server before or after the batches run?

+    Option 1: Launch server before batches run
+        ADV - User can more easily track and preview parallel runs _ Option 2: Launch server after batches run

+It seems that what we need to do is render the home first, then start the batch runs thread and finally launch the server.
+But I think debugging is easier in the main thread.
+So I think the script runs should be in the main thread, unless the user chooses to run the batches in parallel.
+And the server will be a thread or separate process.

+    /a/randomize-histograms

+    _ Option 1: see_automation returns {'automation': {'name'}}
+        ADV More resilient to future changes
+        DIS
+    Option 2: see_automation returns {'name'}
+        ADV Slightly less verbose and more consistent with REST api DIS

+    + Show links to all batches in home

 # Schedule

+    Include CSS
+    Launch server in separate thread
+    Compute all batches

+# Tasks

+    Consider launching server before running batches
     Clean up the batches script

     Experiment with importlib.metadata